ACCESS-Community-Hub/PyEarthTools/docs/newproject.md

 ## Overview

-**Step One:** Set up a place for your project.
-Consider using [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org).
-This will give all of your projects a consistent layout and structure regardless of what kind of data science project is done.
-Install this and use their instructions to start a new project.
+**Step One:** Set up a place for your project (e.g. a folder on disk) to hold the source code, data and notebooks you will need.
+Consider using [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org) which will automate the process of creating a standard data science project layout on disk including creating a Python package structure for your code.
+Doing so will give all of your projects a consistent layout and structure.
 It's fine to do things differently, but this is a way to get started consistently with a documentated approach.

 **Step Two:** Load and visualise your data.
 Read [the data API how-to](/api/data/data_how_to.md) for more information fetching and adding data.

-**Step Three:** Set up a data pipeline to load things, get them onto a common grid, and normalise them.
+**Step Three:** Set up a data pipeline to load your data, get the data onto a common grid, and normalise them.
 Read [the pipeline API how-to](/api/pipeline/pipeline_how_to.md) for more information.

 **Step Four:** Train an initial model to establish a baseline.
 There are several reference architectures bundled in the framework and one of them should do for starters.
 Read the [models how-to guide](api/models/models_how_to.md) for more information.